What is Green REAP?

 No. We do promote tree planting according to sound ecological principles.
 However, Green REAP embeds tree planting within a locally-driven conservation strategy that considers how healthy forests and rangelands can pull people out of poverty.

-8. Is Green REAP sustainable?
+8. Is REAP for Climate Resilience sustainable?

 All Green REAP businesses are screened to ensure they have at least a net zero impact on the environment, but many have a net positive impact.
 Each business is screened according to five standards: land, water, energy, waste, and society.